NFV Platform Design: A Survey: Design Space

 \subsubsection{Zero Copy (ZC)}

-In the high-speed packet processing domain, runtime memory copy is an expensive operation that usually leads to unbearable overhead.
-For the sake of performance, many existing NFV platforms deliver packets across VNFs or memory boundaries in a zero-copy manner, by copying only their associated packet descriptors.
+In the high-speed packet processing domain, runtime memory copy is an expensive operation that typically incurs prohibitive overhead.
+For performance, many existing NFV platforms deliver packets across VNFs or memory boundaries in a zero-copy manner, copying only their associated packet descriptors.
 For example, $\mu$NF implements a zero-copy port abstraction that only exchanges packet addresses instead of copying full packets between VNFs.
-The TCP stack of ClickNF exposes zero-copy interfaces to interact with user-space VNF.
+The TCP stack in ClickNF exposes zero-copy interfaces for interacting with the user-space VNF.
 NetVM and OpenNetVM implement a zero-copy packet mechanism through shared memory.
 NICA leverages ring buffers for zero-copy message exchange between the F-NIC units and the user-space VNFs.
-GPUNFV and NetML achieve zero-copy packet delivery across CPU and GPU boundary through CUDA's page-lock memory.
+GPUNFV and NetML achieve zero-copy packet delivery across the CPU-GPU boundary using CUDA's page-locked memory.
 G-NET's switch also employs a zero-copy design.